Theft Crimes in California

 Alternatively, if the facts are overwhelmingly in the prosecution’s favor, then other alternatives may be available in the form of reduced charges or dismissals.

 In California, theft crimes are treated very harshly and the Law Office of Ashley Daniel can help you fight your case and protect your freedom.
-Contact us today for a free consultation if you or a loved one has been arrested or charged with theft crime.
+To Contact us and schedule a free consultation with an Orange County Criminal Defense Lawyer simply fill out the form on this page or call us.
+If you or a loved one has been arrested or charged with theft crime you need the best representation from an experienced attorney.